The "civil liability" myth busted

 From this we can deduce that if a Traffic Authority sets a speed limit which misrepresented the hazards involved then it is in breach of its common law duty of care towards both the driver and to anyone injured regardless of whether either road user was negligent.

-This supports the view that the local authority risks liability if it does not set (or keep a default 20mph limit in Wales) where there is clear guidance that such a limit is appropriate in warning drivers of the hazards on a road.
+This supports the view that the local authority risks liability if it sets a higher limit than 20mph if it doing so fails to warn drivers of the hazards on a road.

 The case of Rehman v Brady found that where a driver was exceeding the speed limit then the driver becomes 100% liable for the consequences and damages of any collision, even if a pedestrian behaved negligently.
 A child of 7 was walking with her mother, aunt and sister when she negligently crossed the road and was hit by a car travelling at an estimated 28 to 32mph in a 20mph limit.
 Hence "allegations of contributory negligence will not be successful where it can be shown that the accident would not have happened at all but for the driver's negligence".